robertbrook/the-island/the-island.md

 We sat on the boat, this moored safely by the edge of the great estuary, as the tide ran out beneath us.
 Thinking of this, of what happened, feels very difficult to me.
 It is difficult.
 Because of what happened, eventually, after all of that.
 And because how it happened must have been my fault - or indirectly mine, for missing some thing I should have done, or not done, or said, or not.

 Sometimes I think I am remembering, sometimes only dreaming.
 Very little of it is clear - and those things which are clear I do not know if I have remembered myself, or been told.
+Sometimes it it difficult to tell the different between what I dreamed and what I remembered; the dreams being so alike to what was real - and the reality becoming gradually more like a dream.

 Back then seems very far away, but of course very near.
 I had been travelling on a boat, I think working, I think, because, there were not so many of us on the boat.
 I can't have been a passenger, since I worked, or did some tasks on the boat.
 It was a little too small for such a voyage, I think.

 We had been travelling for weeks.
 The boat was small and the journey took so long.
 I don't mean it was dangerous, only that a bigger boat should have managed the journey in much shorter a time.
 At least, that's how it seemed to me.
 The days passed, the weeks passed.
 And as they passed, every day began to be much like the one before.

 After we had left the port, the weather grew warmer.
 I expected that we should at last have hot days, but they never came.
 No day was any warmer than the last and no night any cooler.
 The same sun rose and set, the same moon stuck to the sky at night.
+I thought I would be able to tell the passing of time by the moon, but I could never quite work out how.

 There we others with me, of course.
 On the boat.
 There was a woman, I remember, who seemed a little like me.
 There was a man, who didn't seem anything like me at all.
 The woman did work as I did.
 I'm not sure what the man did.
 There were others there, but I can't remember them.
 I think they worked somewhere else.
 Not on deck.

 The weather became almost un-naturally calm.
 The days became long.
 The sun shone long and evenly down on us, as though on some timetable set by an unimaginative god.
 Time passed, slowly, eventually.
 We got bored.
 I got very bored.
 My tasks on the boat were so simple as to be completely un-diverting.
 Above us the sky stayed as a uniform blue.
 Few clouds crossed it.

 Soon I was on my own almost every day.
 The woman and the man went off - and I only saw them one at once, passing into a doorway, or climbing the ladder.
 I never asked their names, even after so long.
 They never asked mine, either.
+I thought that they too must have been working their passage - and that we must have been travelling to the same place.

 The woman and the man at first worked together, then apart.
 They work work-clothes, like I did.
 Their clothes became worn and patched, as mine did.
 Looking at the woman seemed to be looking into a mirror.
 The man did not look at me.
 She spoke, he did not.
+When I spoke, my voice was like hers.

 Surely the boat could take us there faster?
 It seemed ridiculous to go on such a long voyage and to travel so slowly.
 We worked together at first, then more often alone.
 I had begun the voyage knowing very little of what I was to do and was concerned I couldn't do my job to the satisfaction of others, but the days passed and I soon realised that I could have done everything with only the simplest instruction - if any at all.

 The woman and the man worked on deck, near to me, then further off.
 Sometimes I could hear them.
 Sometimes, at first, I though the woman spoke, but it was only the sound of her working.
+We all had our tasks to do, though we were not closely watched, only assumed to be working most of the day.
+It was not hard work.

 Perhaps I became complacent, as well as bored.
 The plain food, the low thrumming noise of the engine, our slow progress and the unchanging weather all combined together.
 On some days it seemed almost like a dream.
 The clouds, the sky, the still surface of the sea and the deck merged together in one uniform absence.
 Sounds died away.
 The air sat still above me.

 The woman walked past on the deck, sometimes.
 Neither of us spoke.
+I'm not quite sure why we didn't, but it seemed somehow un-natural.
+The whole boat began to seem un-natural.

 Eventually I wondered, with some irritation, if we might even have stopped dead entirely.
 I could find no-one about to ask on deck, where my duty kept me.
 For one moment I stupidly imagined I might be alone, the rest of the little crew having left me.
 I looked about.
 Of course we were moving.
 The engine still sounded, thinly and distantly.
 Was today any different from any other day?